romcal/romcal-api/README.md

 ## History

+- 0.0.3 Integrate the serverless framework into romcal-api: romcal-api is now available as a wrapped Express middleware or a FaaS/Lambda.
 - 0.0.2 Update node dependencies and use the last version of romcal 1.3.0
 - 0.0.1 Initial API setup and documentation